Support Centre

 • for carrying out studies by research bodies;

-• regular exercise of rights in lawsuits or administrative or arbitration proceedings;
+• regular exercise of rights in lawsuits or administrative or arbitration proceedings or in a context of a contract;

-• protection of the life or of the physical safety;
+• protection of the life or of physical safety;

 • protection of health (only applied to procedures carried out by health professionals, health services, or sanitary authorities); and

-• fraud prevention and to guarantee security to the data subject.
+• fraud prevention and guarantee the security of the data subject.

 7.10.
 Controller and processor contracts

-There are no specific rules on controller and processor agreements under the LGPD, the only requirement that a data processor should follow is all the instructions provided by the data controller to verify compliance with its instructions and the regulations related to data protection.
+There are no specific rules on controller and processor agreements under the LGPD, the only requirement is that a data processor should follow all the instructions provided by the data controller.
+It is for the data controller to verify compliance with its instructions and the regulations related to data protection.
+It is worth mentioning that ANPD emphasizes that the position of a data processing agent as a controller or processor is determined by your concrete actions in a specific context and not by a formal designation (for example, in a contract).

 8. Data Subject Rights